 In this section we provide a detailed comparison with relevant related works.
-We begin in \cref{app:reversible_solvers} by providing an overview of algebraically reversible solvers.
+We begin by discussing algebraically reversible solvers in \cref{app:reversible_solvers}.
 Then in \cref{app:stability} we introduce the stability of an ODE solver, a helpful tool in comparing reversible solvers.
-Using this tool along with examining the convergence order we compare a variety of reversible solvers for diffusion models in \cref{app:reversible_diffusion}.
+Using this tool along with examining the convergence order, we compare a variety of reversible solvers for diffusion models in \cref{app:reversible_diffusion}.
 Lastly, in \cref{app:related_sdes} we explore related work on constructing SDE solvers for diffusion models.

-\subsection{Reversible solvers}
+\subsection{Reversible Solvers}

 The earliest work on reversible solvers can be traced back to the pioneering work on symplectic integrators by \citet{vogelaere1956methods,ruth1983canonical,feng1984difference}.
-Due to symplectic integrators being developed for solving Hamiltonian systems they are intrinsically reversible by construction \citep{greydanus2019hamiltonian}.
+Due to symplectic integrators being developed for solving Hamiltonian systems, they are intrinsically reversible by construction \citep{greydanus2019hamiltonian}.
 More recently, \citet{matsubara2021symplectic} explored the use of symplectic solvers for solving the continuous adjoint equations.
-Likewise, work by \citet{pan2023adjointsymplectic} extended this idea, making use of symplectic solvers for solving the continous adjoint equations for diffusion models.
+Likewise, work by \citet{pan2023adjointsymplectic} extended this idea, making use of symplectic solvers for solving the continuous adjoint equations for diffusion models.
 However, in this section we will focus on non-symplectic reversible solvers.

 Throughout this section we consider solving the following $d$-dimensional IVP:

 over the time interval $[0,T]$ with numerical solution $\{\bfx_n\}_{n=0}^N$.